China property firms quietly start refinancing as Beijing relaxes tight grip

-SHANGHAI China's Sundy Land Investment Co (600077.SS) said on Wednesday it plans to raise 1.5 billion yuan ($250 million), a sign that a ban on refinancing by listed developers has been quietly lifted as the government looks to ease its grip on the property sector.
+SHANGHAI, Aug 7 China's Sundy Land Investment Co said on Wednesday it plans to raise 1.5 billion yuan ($250 million), a sign that a ban on refinancing by listed developers has been quietly lifted as the government looks to ease its grip on the property sector.

 Sundy plans a private placement of 312.5 million new yuan-denominated shares to fund two housing projects in the eastern Chinese cities of Nanjing and Hangzhou, it said in a filing to the Shanghai Stock Exchange.